nabeelfkhan/Toasty/README.md

 ## Tips

 - Configure maximum setpoints for throttle and steering if using Ardupilot.
-- Follow all local laws and regulations for autonomous and remote control vehicles.
-Test and make configuration changes in an open area away from obstacles.
-Maintain line of sight.
+Toasty can and will spin out of control if you don't...

 ## To do:
 Add obscacle avoidance via Lidar, ToF camera